Energy (Keri Hilson song): Critical reception

 Nick Levine from Digital Spy found that "despite its glistening production, this synthy R&B ballad falls into the solid but unspectacular category.
 "I don't want us to be the end of me, this love is taking all of my energy," Hilson sings on the chorus, but her vocals are a little too controlled to convey these anguished emotions.
 Still, it's already become her first UK chart entry without a mate to hold her hand, which is a success of sorts."
-Billboards described the song as a "midtempo power ballad showcasing Hilson's range and soul [...]
+Billboard described the song as a "midtempo power ballad showcasing Hilson's range and soul [...]
 The Runaways provide a catchy hook."

-Complete Music Update felt that "Energy" was "not a track that will blow your mind or take over the charts like Rhianna’s "Umbrella.
+Complete Music Update felt that "Energy" was "not a track that will blow your mind or take over the charts like Rhianna's "Umbrella.
 Its simple lyrics [...] are wrapped around a characteristic R&B beat which make it a solid but standard single, though there is no denying that the girl can sing."
 BBC Radio 1 editor Fraser McAlpine compared the song "Apologize" by American band OneRepublic and "Battlefield" by singer Jordin Sparks.
 He found that "Energy" was "this two songs being nailed together clumsily, and then thrown out in the rain, with a price tag hanging from one of the rusty spikes."
-Slant Magazine's Sal Cinquemani called the song "ironically lifeless."
+Slant Magazines Sal Cinquemani called the song "ironically lifeless."